By/ Last Modified On January 14, 2024

 A couple years ago we visited my sister for Thanksgiving and she had purchased a smoked Turkey.
 Have you ever had smoked Turkey?
 It's not for everyone, but we think it's pretty amazing.
 I have a recipe for Gluten-Free Turkey Pot Pie that is based off this gluten-free chicken pot pie recipe, if you are interested.

 The next year we asked her to pick us up one so we could make pot pies with it.
 Smoked turkey adds a subtle and smokey flavor to the pot pie gravy that is second to none.
 If we run out of smoked turkey, we either cook up chicken, or buy a rotisserie chicken and chop it up.

-If you like a buttery flaky crust filled with a savory gravy, fresh vegetables, and chicken - you will love these Gluten-Free Chicken Pot Pies.
-If you are in a pinch, My Gluten-Free Miami has a quick and simple recipe for Gluten Free Chicken Pot Pie Muffins that is incredible.
+If you like a buttery flaky gluten-free pie crust filled with a savory gravy, fresh vegetables, and chicken - you will love these Gluten-Free Chicken Pot Pies.
+If you are in a pinch, My Gluten-Free Miami has a quick and simple recipe for Gluten Free Chicken Pot Pie Muffins that's incredible.

 These Gluten-Free Chicken Pot Pies are our go-to when we need something comforting.
 It's such a comforting and warm dish, and everyone in my family enjoys them.
 I hope you will give them a try.
 If you do, please come back and leave a comment telling me what you thought.

 Believe it or not, I get this question often.
 For the most part, yes, chicken is gluten-free.
 Sometimes during processing fillers are added to the chicken to add flavor.
 Sometimes those filler are not gluten free.
 Always check labels if you are buying chicken at the store.

 Have a question?
 Please ask away in the comments and I will try to get back to you in a timely manner.